How to Make Homemade Cinnamon Rolls From Scratch

 Tip: Be sure to measure out the butter for the filling and icing separately and let them come to room temperature so they'll be ready when you need them for the recipe.

 1. Prepare the yeast dough.
 Once the dough has risen once, turn it out onto a lightly floured surface.
 Flatten the dough with the palms of your hands and gently stretch and/or roll it into a rectangle.
 Related: Learn how to proof yeast and work with yeast dough.

-2. Use a rolling pin to roll the dough out into a larger rectangle, approximately 12 inches wide by 20 inches long.
+2. Use a rolling pin (try this $16 Target.com best-seller) to roll the dough out into a larger rectangle, approximately 12 inches wide by 20 inches long.
 The dough might be sticky, so flour the work surface and the rolling pin, checking to be sure the dough isn't stuck to the work surface and adding more flour as necessary.

-4. Generously sprinkle cinnamon-sugar over the butter, spreading the mixture evenly across the whole sheet of dough.
+4. Generously sprinkle cinnamon-sugar over the butter, spreading the mixture evenly.
 Other spices, such as nutmeg and cardamom, also work well.
-Adding a pinch of ground cloves to the cinnamon-sugar mixture enhances the cinnamon flavor.
 Leave the 1-inch border free of sugar.
+Tip: Adding a pinch of ground cloves to the cinnamon-sugar mixture boosts the cinnamon flavor.

-5. Add any other fillings desired—raisins, nuts, shredded coconut, orange zest—taking care to distribute them evenly.
+5. Add any other fillings you're using — raisins, nuts, shredded coconut, orange zest — taking care to distribute them evenly.

 6. Start at the left-hand corner of the edge closest to you.
 Working from left to right, tug the lip of the dough up and over the filling, keeping it tight.
 Roll up the dough, tightening the log as you go.

 7. When you reach the far edge of the dough, moisten the bare edge with egg wash or water and pinch to seal the seam.